PeterMoresco/step_to_ifc/README.md

 The plan is to produce these things:

 - A python script that communicates with FreeCAD and imports the STEP and exports the IFC(this is mostly done)
-- An electron UI to set the detail of the process and set the IFC properties(yet started)
+- An electron UI to set the detail of the process and set the IFC properties(in development)

 # How it works